Last Updated on March 31, 2026 by Rosslyn Tebbutt

 By 2026, this fusion of styles will make RAW not just a trend but a guiding philosophy in interior design.

-How Homeowners and Designers Can Embrace RAW Interiors
+How Designers Can Embrace RAW Interiors

 - Start with Walls and Floors: Swap polished paints for limewash, clay plaster, or textured concrete.
 Consider natural stone or wide oak planks underfoot.